 A free evening to enjoy Barcelona at your leisure.

-Black Madonna (Virgin of Montserrat): Our Lady of Montserrat, or the Virgin of Montserrat, is a statue of the Madonna and Child venerated at the Santa Maria de Montserrat monastery on the Montserrat Mountain.
+- Black Madonna: Our Lady of Montserrat, or the Virgin of Montserrat, is a statue of the Madonna and Child venerated at the Santa Maria de Montserrat monastery on the Montserrat Mountain.
 She is the Patron Saint of Catalonia, an honor she shares with Saint George (Sant Jordi in Catalan).
 La Moreneta, or the little dark one is due to the dark color of the statue's face.
 It is a common belief that if you touch her hand, your wishes will come true.
-The queues are quick, taking approximately 10-15 minutes.

 The remainder of the day is free once you arrive back in Barcelona.

 Breakfast in the hotel.
-A little free time before the transfer to the airport.
+A free time before the transfer to the airport.